Kinda-Nefarious/alx-system_engineering-devops/0x00-shell_basics/README.md

 1st script - Prints the absolute path name of the current working directory.
 2nd script - Display the contents list of your current directory.
+3rd script - Changes the working directory to the user’s home directory.